mostsignificant/mostsignificant.github.io/_posts/2024-01-07-12-interesting-hobby-software-development-project-ideas-for-2024.markdown

 An online unit converter exists for every unit in existence.
 However, it seems that every one of these sites is just for one specific unit conversion (e. g. meters to feet or milliliters to ounces) and they are all separate.
 Additionally, each one requires the click of a "Convert!" button before the conversion happens.
-There is a nice niche for a site supporting all units on a one-pager and allow for conversion as soon as the user types in the value.
+There is a nice niche for a site supporting all units on a one-pager and which converts from one unit to another one live as soon as the user types in the value.

 - **Architecture**: Client-side web app
 - **Technology**: Client web technology stack (JavaScript) or Webassembly (e. g.
 Rust with Yew)